 - 1. Current UHS students who meet the entry requirements as listed in the school Prospectus. - 2.
-External applicants who meet the entry requirements. - 3.
-Current UHS students who do not meet the entry requirements but for whom a workable programme of studies can be arranged. - 4.
+12 Students who have applied for the Surrey County Cricket Club state school sixth form partnership and meet the schools entry requirements - 3.
+External applicants who meet the entry requirements. - 4.
+Current UHS students who do not meet the entry requirements but for whom a workable programme of studies can be arranged. - 5.
 External applicants who do not meet the entry requirements but for whom a workable programme of studies can be arranged.